SimplicityMobile/Simplicity/README.md

 ## License

-Simplicity is available under the MIT license.
+Simplicity is available under the Apache 2.0 license.
 See the LICENSE file for more info.